joanmarc28/Robocat/README.md

 | [img ampli] | Audio Amplificator I2S MAX98357 (3W) | 1x |
 | [img_pantalles] | OLED Screen Module SSD1306 GME12864-11-12-13 (0.96in, 128x64) | 2x |

+### Wiring Schematics
+[IMG ESQUEMA]
+However, a custom PCB has been designed using EasyEDA to ensure a compact assembly for the final RoboCat unit.

 ## 3D Design

 All RoboCat 3D parts have been designed using Autodesk Fusion 360.
 The structure is divided into the following sections: